superchris/codemash-2024/index.md

 ---

-# Let's write some code

----

-# Other other implementations
+# Other other implementations of this pattern
 - LiveView (Elixir)
 - LiveViewJS
 - Hotwire (kinda?)